 Even if you are using Talis Elevate as part of an integrated experience, you can still create standalone modules in Talis Elevate.
 This means you can create a standalone 'study group' for sharing files with specific groups of students.
 This is a good option if you want to keep groups more distinct and ensure there's no crossover or access issues around groups

 - This approach means there's no crossover between groups.
-Each Talis Elevate group is entirely standalone
+Each Talis Elevate group is entirely standalone, with it's own analytics etc

 - Each Talis Elevate module can be treated differently, you can upload distinct resources to the group